When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Method

-To capture interaction patterns from the recovered attribution, we encode the log-level transition structure induced by the segment sequence.
-We emphasize that this transition structure is derived from the \textbf{linearized execution log}, and does not necessarily coincide with the underlying agent communication graph.
+To capture interaction patterns from the recovered attribution, we encode the transition structure induced by the segment sequence.
+We emphasize that this transition structure is derived from the \textbf{linearized output sequence}, and does not necessarily coincide with the underlying agent communication graph.
 Instead, it provides a sequential approximation of interaction flow as observed in the generated text.